BenjaminTSmith/3D-Particle-Sim/README.md

 The particles are updated using the implicit Euler method, which means that the position vector is updated with the next frames velocity vector rather than the current frames.
-This tends to lead to more stable results:
+This tends to lead to more stable results than the explicit Euler method:
 ```
 v(t + dt) = v(t) + a(t) * dt
 x(t + dt) = x(t) + v(t + dt) * dt